Repurposing the past for the future

 Nevertheless, I’ve seen firsthand how this bookshop cafe transformed an - in all honesty - boring residential area into a still quaint, yet more active neighbourhood.
 This kind of positive impact is what Akiya 2.0 hopes to emulate in our projects.

 For Akiya2.0, we repurpose kominka into holiday stay locations, keeping the original accommodation intent of these homes, but updating them for the modern visitor.
-The Amazaki fisherman’s cottage will be the first of a few updated holiday kominka stays in the Shimanami Kaido cluster.
+The Amazaki fisherman’s cottage will be the first of a few updated holiday kominka stays in the Shimanami Kaido cluster

 The Shimanami Kaido is well known domestically as the 2nd largest cycling route in Japan, but is relatively less visited in comparison by foreign tourists, who still continue to crowd the usual destinations of Kyoto or Tokyo.
 Projects like Amazaki Fisherman’s cottage will help bring attention to lesser-visited but equally amazing destinations like Shimanami Kaido.
 To reuse these kominka to revitalise regional locations - to me, that is certainly an interesting alternative to keeping select kominkas as museum pieces.

-AKIYA2.0 logo
+AKIYA2.0

 Akiya Search